Christopher Gozo pictured during his time serving in the military.

 “When I was in high school, I was one of those kids who always got picked on,” Gozo said.
 “I was this skinny kid.
 I saw that there was this ROTC-style class, and I just fell in love with it.”

 He wasn’t a natural standout at first, but he found purpose in the training’s rigor.
-When he arrived in the United States, his parents encouraged him to enroll in college right away, steering him toward a degree in anatomy.
+When he arrived in the United States, his parents encouraged him to enroll in college right away, steering him toward a degree related to biology or a medical profession, such as nursing.
 Although he had hoped to experience high school in the U.S., he followed their wishes and began his college studies early.

-“The guys were mentally falling apart.
+“Some guys were mentally falling apart.
 I was just like, ‘How is this happening?’
-These guys are bigger than me, and I’m just chilling,” Gozo said.
+These guys are bigger than me, and I’m pushing through it,” Gozo said.
 “Being a successful Marine requires a wide range of adaptability, not just physically, but also mentally and emotionally.”

-After completing his service in 2009, Gozo enrolled at ASU to pursue a degree in anatomy and physiology.
+After completing his service in 2009, Gozo enrolled at ASU to pursue a degree in nursing or medicine.
 His experience and dedication quickly stood out to his professors, who encouraged him to serve as a teaching assistant.

-He graduated in 2014 and went on to work in managerial positions in health care.
+He graduated in 2014 and went on to work in managerial positions in health care, which included behavioral, assisted living, home health and memory care units.
 In 2018, an opportunity arose that aligned with his true calling: teaching.
-A former professor recommended him for a lab coordinator position at ASU, and he’s been inspiring students ever since.
+A former colleague recommended him for a lab coordinator position at ASU, and he’s been inspiring students ever since.

 Today, Gozo serves as a senior laboratory coordinator in the School of Applied Sciences and Arts, part of the College of Integrative Sciences and Arts at ASU’s Downtown Phoenix campus.
-He teaches BIO 160 Introduction to Anatomy and Physiology and BIO 201 Human Anatomy and Physiology I, courses that prepare students for careers in medicine, nursing and health sciences.
+He manages staff, trains lab instructors and teaches several undergraduate courses in biology, anatomy and physiology, all courses that prepare students for careers in medicine, nursing and health sciences.

 His teaching philosophy draws heavily from his military background.
 He believes that mastering anatomy requires the same kind of discipline and endurance the Marines demanded of him.